charliecalvert/CloudNotes/Assignments/Firebase/FirestoreData.md

 Learn to use Firebase Cloud Firestore.

-Somewhere over the last year or two Firebase created a new NoSQL database called [Firestore][cfs].
-The older database, the Realtime Databse, is still available, but Google is moving developers toward Cloud Firestore.
-The two databases are very similar, and I think the primary reasons for creating Firestore involved technical issues such as performance and scaling rather than architectual issues.
-Nevertheless, the two databases are different, and use a similar, but distinct syntax.
+Firebase has a new NoSQL database called [Firestore][cfs].
+The older database, the [Realtime Database][rtdb], is still available, but Google is moving developers toward Cloud Firestore.
+The two databases are very similar, and I think the primary reasons for creating Firestore involved technical issues such as performance and scaling rather than architectural issues.
+Nevertheless, the [two databases are different][dbcomp], and use a similar, but distinct syntax.

 **NOTE**: _Here is a [Firebase video introducing Firestore][fsv] that you might find useful._